Russia–European Union relations: Trade

-The EU is Russia's largest trading partner, accounting for 52.3% of all foreign Russian trade in 2008 and 75% of foreign direct investment (FDI) stocks in Russia also come from the EU.
+The EU was Russia's largest trading partner, accounting for 52.3% of all foreign Russian trade in 2008 and 75% of foreign direct investment (FDI) stocks in Russia also come from the EU.
 The EU exported €105 billion of goods to Russia in 2008 and Russia exported €173.2 billion to the EU.
 68.2% of Russian exports to the EU are accounted for by energy and fuel supplies.
 For details on other trade, see the table below:

 Russia and the EU are both members of the World Trade Organisation (WTO).
 The EU and Russia are currently implementing the common spaces (see below) and negotiation to replace the current Partnership and Cooperation Agreement to strengthen bilateral trade.

 Energy

-Russia has a significant role in the European energy sector as the largest exporter of oil and natural gas to the EU.
+Russia has a significant role in the European energy sector.
 In 2007, the EU imported from Russia 185 million tonnes of crude oil, which accounted for 32.6% of total oil imports, and 100.7 million tonnes of oil equivalent of natural gas, which accounted for 38.7% of total gas imports.
-A number of disputes in which Russia was using pipeline shutdowns in what was described as "tool for intimidation and blackmail" caused European Union to significantly increase efforts to diversify its energy sources.
+A number of disputes in which Russia was using pipeline shutdowns in what was described in 2006 as "tool for intimidation and blackmail" caused some in the EU by 2015 to notice that to source its energy from Russia was a problem, especially in the wake of the 2014 annexation of Crimea.

 During an anti-trust investigation initiated in 2011 against Gazprom a number of internal company documents were seized that documented a number of "abusive practices" in an attempt to "segment the internal [EU] market along national borders" and impose "unfair pricing".

-In August 2021 Russia has unexpectedly reduced volumes of gas sent to European Union, causing sudden gas price increases on the European market "to support its case in starting flows via Nord Stream 2".
+In August 2021 Russia has unexpectedly reduced volumes of gas sent to the EU, causing sudden gas price increases on the European market "to support its case in starting flows via Nord Stream 2".
 The next month, it announced that "rapid" start up of the newly completed Nord Stream 2 pipeline that has been for long contested by various EU countries would resolve the problems.

+As of 2024, the number of Rosatom VVER nuclear power plants was 20.
+Two are located in Bulgaria, six in the Czech Republic, two in Finland, four in Hungary, and six in Slovakia.
+Worries over sanctions caused them as a group to double their imports of Russian nuclear fuel for 2023.
+Meanwhile, a Polish industry forum published a piece entitled: "Anatomy of Dependence: How to Eliminate Rosatom from Europe" and noticed that "Any increase in the price of uranium sourced by EU countries would have a negligible impact on the cost of electricity generation.
+It is estimated that a 50% increase in the price of uranium translates into about a 5% increase in the price of electricity."
+Overall, the fuel price paid to Russia by the EU inflated year-over-year by 34% and stood at an average of just under €1.2 million per ton in 2023.